Validicity/validicityclient/README.md

 Then we need to enable USB Gadget stuff.

+From outside of LXC, use `synckernels.sh` to get them out and into `/home/validi` on the Odroid.
+Then do:

+    sudo dpkg -i linux-image-current-meson64_20.05.0-trunk_arm64.deb linux-dtb-current-meson64_20.05.0-trunk_arm64.deb linux-u-boot-current-odroidc2_20.05.0-trunk_arm64.deb linux-headers-current-meson64_20.05.0-trunk_arm64.deb

+Those should be enough I think.

 ## USB keyboard emulation
 In order for this to work we need to fix some settings in the dtb file controlling the device tree.